grue-eyed-arty/lvs-camera-security/AI_Usage.md

 * Used ChatGPT to come up with better config names because the ones I was coming up with were absolutely atrocious.

-* Used ChatGPT for quick little boilerplate such as "make dir if doesn't exist"
+* Used ChatGPT for quick little boilerplate such as "make dir if doesn't exist".

+* Used ChatGPT for brainstorming possible solutions to using JSON for logging since reading an entire JSON file into a dictionary DOES NOT scale well.
+Additionally, we never read the error or